stratosphereips/StratosphereLinuxIPS/docs/usage.md

 And then use ```./kalipso``` to view the loaded database.

-This feature isn't supported in docker due to problems with redis on docker.
+This feature isn't supported in docker due to problems with redis in docker.

+_DISCLAIMER_: When saving the database you will see the following warning

+    stop-writes-on-bgsave-error is set to no, information may be lost in the redis backup file

+This configuration is set by slips so that redis will continue working even if redis can't write to dump.rdb.

+Your information will be lost only if you're out of space and redis can't write to dump.rdb or if you don't have permissions to write to /var/lib/redis/dump.rdb, otherwise you're fine and the saved database will contain all analysed flows.

 ## Whitelisting
 Slips allows you to whitelist some pieces of data in order to avoid its processing.